raspberrypilearning/club-mentoring/en/step_5.md

 To make your Code Club more accessible:

---- task ---

-**Listen to creators, parents, and guardians**: See how you can best support your creators.
++ **Listen to creators, parents, and guardians**: See how you can best support your creators.
 Make sure your contact information is up-to-date and you regularly check your email inbox.

---- /task ---

---- task ---

-**Make reasonable adjustments**: Talk about any adjustments you can make to support creators and how best to work with assistive technologies or aids.
++ **Make reasonable adjustments**: Talk about any adjustments you can make to support creators and how best to work with assistive technologies or aids.

---- collapse ---

 ---
 title: Examples of reasonable adjustments in a club